Zero-shot Emergent Robotic Behaviors using World Models

 Figure 3b.
 Initial failed grasp followed by tool-switch correction.

-A Shift From Imitation To Understanding The World
+A Shift From Imitation To Understanding The World, and What Comes Next

 This work encapsulates Voaige's approach to AI: rather than trying to solve robotics with ever-larger demonstration datasets, we show that principles from neuroscience can lead to systems that reason through novel situations they were never explicitly trained for.